narze/thailand-hall-of-save/README.md

 ## Contribution

 - Open a new issue / pull request with a #save_x hashtag, preferrably with an accurate date of when it was trending on Twitter.
+- Fake, meme, not-trending, or unrelevant #save will not be added.